yorkbill/get-support/create-case.md

 ### Adding a resource to a support case by using the API
 {: #add-resource-api}

-You can programmatically add a resource to a support case that you're opening by calling the Case Management API as shown in the following sample request.
-For detailed information about the API, see [Case Management](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.
+You can programmatically add a resource to a support case by using the API as shown in the following sample request.
+For more details, see the [Case Management API reference](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.

 ```
 curl -X PUT '/case-management/v1/cases/{case_number}/resources' -H 'Authorization: TOKEN' -d '{